stithulferc/sulferc-payment/readme.txt

 This plugin is not developed by or affiliated with "**MetaMask**" or "**ConsenSys**".

-**[🔗 Stithulf ERC](https://erc.stithulf.com)** has built the initial version of the plugin and made it open source.
+**[🔗 Stithulf ERC](https://erc.stithulf.com)** has built the plugin and made it open source.
 The next versions will be contributed by community.
 Here are a few words about company:-

-* Built 2 therotical financial instruments called Equity-driven Revenue Cycle (ERC) and Interest rates of International Standards (IRIS)
+* Stithulf ERC is a Crypto Project based on BSC Network.
+It is added in liquidity pools with USDT, CAKE and WBNB
-* This is Stithulf ERC's first practical financial instrument
+* Researched 2 therotical financial instruments called Equity-driven Revenue Cycle (ERC) and Interest rates of International Standards (IRIS)
-* 2K+ market cap of Stithulf ERC Crypto Token
+* This is Stithulf ERC's first practical financial product

 > We build Financial Instruments to strengthen global banking industry.